ArmadaChain/ProofOfLocation_Hashgraph/README.md

 # ProofOfLocation_Hashgraph

-This is the OA Submission regarding Proof of Location on the Hashgraph
+Armada Proof of Location Module, made available on Hedera Hashgraph Open Access.
+Built to encourage development and understanding of using smart contracts and Hedera Hashgraph.